zio/zio/docs/howto/mock_services.md

 For example, in a HTTP server the first layer of indirection are so called _routes_, whose job is to match the request and delegate the processing to downstream layers.
 Often below there is a second layer of indirection, so called _controllers_, which consist of several business logic units grouped by their domain.
 In a RESTful API that would be all operations on a certain model.
-The _controller_ to perform its job might call on futher specialized services for communicating with the database, sending emails, logging, et cetera.
+The _controller_ to perform its job might call on further specialized services for communicating with the database, sending emails, logging, et cetera.

 If the job of the _capability_ is to call on another _capability_, how should we test it?

 ## Hidden outputs

 A pure function is such a function which operates only on its inputs and produces only its output.
-Command-like methods, by definition are inpure, as their job is to change state of the collaborating object (performing a _side effect_).
+Command-like methods, by definition are impure, as their job is to change state of the collaborating object (performing a _side effect_).
 For example:

 ```scala mdoc:invisible